 What is the best colon cancer screening test?

 Colonoscopy is the only method that has a high sensitivity for all polyps -- small and large -- and that can remove them during the procedure.
+Fecal immunochemical testing (FIT) also is considered an effective test, but it needs to be done every year, and if the test is positive, a colonoscopy must be done.
 CT colonography or virtual colonoscopy can miss small or flat lesions but has the advantage of being less invasive.
 It still requires a complete bowel cleansing prior to the procedure.
 If an abnormality is seen during virtual colonoscopy, a colonoscopic examination will still be needed to verify the finding or for polyp removal.
-Other, newer screening procedures include testing for abnormal DNA in the stool or the combination of a flexible sigmoidoscopy and a barium enema.
+Other screening procedures include testing for abnormal DNA in the stool or the combination of a flexible sigmoidoscopy and a barium enema.
 The barium enema is suggested if colonoscopy is not available.
 However, for the removal of polyps, there is only one procedure that is currently useful, and that is colonoscopy.

 Are colorectal screening tests done by your general practitioner or should they be done by gastroenterologists or other experts?